Star-Squid/mb-malta-staging/README.md

 Would that mean we'd have to pay for more than one domain?
 We're millenials - who has that kind of money...?

-(If you do, share the bounty through ko-fi @starsquidstudio)
+(If you do, share the bounty through ko-fi @starsquidstudio.
+Be aware that most proceeds go towards cat treats.)